The benefits of bimodal hearing

 Bimodal solutions from the Smart Hearing Alliance

 Cochlear and ReSound collaborate in the Smart Hearing Alliance, so when there is a need for a hearing aid and a hearing implant, our solutions work together seamlessly.
+A bimodal hearing solution from the Smart Hearing Alliance provides all the benefits of bimodal hearing with additional advantages.

 Additional bimodal hearing options